Charlotte Knights: International League (1993–2020)

 Before the 1997 season, Shinn sold the Knights to North Carolina businessman Don Beaver, who negotiated a Triple-A affiliation with the Chicago White Sox, which began in 1999.
 Manager Tom Spencer led the Knights to win the IL Wild Card that season with an 82–62 record.
-They defeated the Scranton/Wilkes-Barre Red Barons, 3–2, in the semifinals before winning their second IL championship against the Durham Bulls, 3–1.
+In the semifinals, they defeated the Scranton/Wilkes-Barre Red Barons, 3–2, before winning their second IL championship against the Durham Bulls, 3–1.
 This win earned the team a spot in the Triple-A World Series, a postseason interleague championship series between the league champions of the IL and the Triple-A Pacific Coast League.
 Charlotte lost the Triple-A World Series versus the Vancouver Canadians, 3–2.
 Spencer was recognized as the IL Manager of the Year.

 Jon Garland, later of the 2005 World Series champion White Sox, won the IL Most Valuable Pitcher Award in 2000 with the Knights.
 In 2003, second baseman Aaron Miles was the Rookie of the Year.
-Charlotte next qualified for the Governors' Cup playoffs in 2006 having won the Southern Division title, but they lost the semifinals to the Toledo Mud Hens, 3–1.
+Charlotte next qualified for the Governors' Cup playoffs in 2006, having won the Southern Division title, but lost the semifinals to the Toledo Mud Hens, 3–1.
 Despite the early postseason exit, a pair of Knights were selected for IL awards.
 Heath Phillips was the Most Valuable Pitcher, and third baseman Josh Fields was the Rookie of the Year.
 The club's next playoff appearance came in 2012 after winning another Southern Division title.
-The defeated the Indianapolis Indians, 3–1, to reach the finals but were swept out of the championship round by the Pawtucket Red Sox in three games.
+They defeated the Indianapolis Indians, 3–1, to reach the finals but were swept out of the championship round by the Pawtucket Red Sox in three games.

-The Knights' attendance sagged after the turn of the millennium, in part because Knights Stadium was almost half an hour south of Charlotte.
-Many fans were unwilling to brave Interstate 77's infamous congestion in order to go to the stadium.
-In 2011, the Charlotte City Council and Mecklenburg County Commission approved a land-swap agreement which opened the door for the construction of a new 10,200-seat stadium in downtown Charlotte.
+The Knights' attendance sagged after the turn of the millennium, partly because Knights Stadium was almost half an hour south of Charlotte.
+Many fans were unwilling to brave Interstate 77's infamous congestion to go to the stadium.
+In 2011, the Charlotte City Council and Mecklenburg County Commission approved a land-swap agreement which opened the door for constructing a new 10,200-seat stadium in downtown Charlotte.
 The $54 million park, BB&T Ballpark, now Truist Field, opened in time for the 2014 season.
 It is located one block from Bank of America Stadium, home of the Carolina Panthers.
 To go along with the move, the Knights dropped the navy blue and dark green color scheme they had been using for the previous 15 years in favor of a new black-gold-silver palette, modeled on the color scheme of the White Sox.
-They also adopted new logos that focused more on the knight rather than his horse.
+They also adopted new logos that focused more on the knight than his horse.

 Charlotte hosted the 2016 Triple-A All-Star Game in which a team of International League All-Stars defeated the Pacific Coast League All-Stars, 4–2.
 The Knights narrowly missed the 2016 playoffs, finishing a half game behind the first-place Gwinnett Stripers.
 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.